mehulagg/gitlab/doc/user/discussions/index.md

 WARNING:
 This feature might not be available to you.
 Check the **version history** note above for details.

-When creating a comment, you can decide to make it visible only to the project members (users with Reporter and higher permissions).
+When creating a comment, you can make it visible only to the project members (users with Reporter and higher permissions).

-To create a confidential comment, select the **Make this comment confidential** checkbox before you submit it.
+To create a confidential comment, select the **Make this comment confidential** check box before you submit it.

 ![Confidential comments](img/confidential_comments_v13_9.png)

-## Merge Request Reviews
+## Merge request reviews

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/4213) in [GitLab Premium](https://about.gitlab.com/pricing/) 11.4.
 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/28154) to GitLab Free in 13.1.

-When looking at a Merge Request diff, you are able to start a review.
+When looking at a merge request diff, you are able to start a review.
-This allows you to create comments inside a Merge Request that are **only visible to you** until published, in order to allow you to submit them all as a single action.
+This allows you to create comments inside a merge request that are **only visible to you** until published, in order to allow you to submit them all as a single action.

 ### Starting a review

-In order to start a review, simply write a comment on a diff as normal under the **Changes** tab in an MR and click on the **Start a review** button.
+To start a review, write a comment on a diff as normal under the **Changes** tab in a merge request, and then select **Start a review**.

 ![Starting a review](img/mr_review_start.png)